bojdas/weatherllama/README.md

 # weatherllama
-This is an experimental project exploring langchain and ollama.
+This is a small project exploring langchain and ollama.